 Setting up a business in Dubai means access to a sophisticated business ecosystem.
 The city is dotted with state-of-the-art business zones and routinely hosts high-profile conferences and international exhibitions.

-With Expo 2020 around the corner, the government has also accelerated development projects.
+The government has also accelerated development projects.
 It ensures that transportation networks and basic utilities are state-of-the-art.
 Business processes are also streamlined by the authorities, leading to greater business efficiency.

 Freedom and Financial Incentives